davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 order to perform the initial fsck).
 You must configure your kernel appropriately for this to happen.

-(actually, it seems that dinit manages output without /dev/console; probably the kernel is giving it appropriate stdin/out/err file descriptors.
+(actually, it seems that Dinit manages output without /dev/console; probably the kernel is giving it appropriate stdin/out/err file descriptors.
 I'm not sure if this was the case for older kernels).